When it comes to investing, you can go it alone, turn to a pro or do some combination of the two.

 While wrap accounts have benefits, they also have drawbacks.

 First, the fees can be high.
 Two percent is a lot to pay for management, especially considering that very few investment managers can consistently beat unmanaged, and comparatively inexpensive, index mutual funds.
+Some index funds charge less than a tenth of the fees wrap accounts command.

 In addition, like real estate agents, investment managers benefit when rising tides lift all ships.
-In other words, when the stock (or real estate) market rises 30 percent and your stocks (or house) increase in value by a like amount, the adviser (or real estate agent) gets 30 percent more, even though they did nothing to earn that extra money.
+In other words, when the stock (or real estate) market rises 30 percent and your stocks (or house) increase in value by a like amount, the adviser (or real estate agent) makes 30 percent more, even though they did nothing to earn that extra money.

-How would you like it if you gave me $100,000 to manage, I charged you $2,000 per year to do it, then dropped it in a 0 percent interest savings account?
+How would you like it if you gave me $100,000 to manage, I charged you $2,000 per year to do it, then dropped it in a zero percent interest savings account?
 I’d be making money, but you’d be going backward.

 That’s Kathleen’s perspective.
 Her adviser, on the other hand, probably looks at it this way: You trusted me with $100,000 to manage and agreed to pay me 2 percent per year to do it.
 In my expert opinion, we should leave some of your money in savings to both reduce your risk and keep some powder dry.
 Now I’m supposed to reduce your annual fee for being responsible?